Accessibility and Inclusion

 At Temple Rodef Shalom, we are grounded in our enduring commitment to audacious hospitality, sacred community, and the belief that each person is created B’tzelem Elohim—in the image of God.
 As the largest Reform congregation in Virginia, we embrace our responsibility to be a spiritual home for all who seek connection, meaning, and belonging.

-With the Director of Caring, the Inclusion Committee works to ensure that our community is not only welcoming in spirit but also accessible in practice.
+With the Director of Caring, the Inclusion and Accessibility Committee works to ensure that our community is not only welcoming in spirit but also accessible in practice.
 Together, we strive to:

 Remove barriers so individuals of all abilities can fully participate in every aspect of synagogue life:

-• Our parking area contains multiple handicapped spaces.
+• Our parking area contains multiple accessible parking spaces.

 • Our main entrance doors are each wide enough and suitable for wheelchairs and walkers.

-• We have gently-sloped driveways that lead to and from a covered entry portico, all of which are navigable by wheelchairs and walkers.
+• We have gently-sloped sidewalks and paved parking lots that lead to and from covered entry porticos, all of which are navigable by wheelchairs and walkers.

 • Elevator access to the Sanctuary and entire building via the ground floor.

-• The Bimah is directly accessible, with relatively low-rise stairs and a ramp allowing individuals to enter.
+• The Bimah is directly accessible, with a ramp allowing all individuals to participate.

 • Our restrooms are wheelchair and walker accessible.